dsrw/enu/README.md

 Ctrl/Cmd+Q to quit.
 Number keys to switch modes:

-1. Code Mode.
+- 1. Code Mode.
 Select objects to modify their code.
 Ctrl/Cmd+S to save.
-2. Edit Mode.
-Modify an object manually.
-Currently this means adding/removing LevelGrid blocks.
+- 2-6.
+Build Mode.
+Shape the world with by painting voxels, or using the Minecraft inspired interface.
-   Left click to add blocks, right click to remove.
-Mousewheel up/down or +/- keys to cycle through block types.
+- 7. Object Mode.
+Place and destroy pre-built objects.

-3. Object Mode.
-Place and destroy objects, such as LevelGrids and blocks.
+Enu 0.1 will only feature 5 block types/colors, and 1 object model (a robot).
+This will be greatly expanded in the future.

 # Tasks